philnash/whatsapp-bot-capabilities/README.md

-# How to build a location-aware WhatsApp application
+# Building with the Twilio API for WhatsApp

-This example code is from the [how to build a location-aware WhatsApp application Twilio webinar](https://ahoy.twilio.com/location-aware-whatsapp-apac-webinar).
+This example code is from the [how to build a location-aware WhatsApp application Twilio webinar](https://ahoy.twilio.com/location-aware-whatsapp-apac-webinar) and the [Building with the Twilio API for WhatsApp](https://www.twilio.com/go/whatsapp-webinar-may2021-apac-1).
 It demonstrates how to build a WhatsApp bot that reacts to different inputs, including location.
 It can send messages that include text, images, files and locations.

 This bot responds to a number of commands:

 - **contact**: sends a VCard with Phil's contact details
 - **picture**: sends a picture of Alex, the Twilio developer evangelism team mascot
-- **twilio**: sends the location of the Twilio office in Melbourne
-- If you send your **location**, it looks up the current weather in your location
+- If you send your **location**, it looks up restaurants from the Foursquare API and sends you an image, description and location of a nearby restaurant
 - If you send anything else it will respond with a default message

 * [Running this bot yourself](#running-this-bot-yourself)